Customize Consent Preferences

 .WithName("GetQuotes");

-Step 5: Overall Pipeline Setup
+Step 5: Overall Program Setup

 Here’s the full setup of your Program.cs file, including middleware and endpoint configuration: